Teams

 Guests and External Sharing

 Guests and External sharing are enabled by default in Teams.
-Office 365 guests must create or sign-in to an Office 365 guest account to access Teams.
+Office 365 guests must create, or sign in to, an Office 365 guest account to access Teams..

 External sharing is available for authenticated access or anonymous expiring links.